 If you're looking for some new stocks ideas, Jim Cramer thinks you should grab a compass and look north.

 The Mad Money host sees an environment taking shape in Canada that could be ideal for business success.
-That is, he's seeing early signs that suggest the nation is beginning to experience a virtuous economic ripple which includes stronger consumer spending and improved GDP.
+That is, he's seeing early signs that suggest the nation is beginning to experience a virtuous economic ripple which includes stronger consumer spending and.

 "This is big news," Cramer added.
 Canada's economy had been trudging along at subpar levels for quite some time.
 "In turn, the Canadian stock market has been a real dog.
 It's underperformed the S&P 500 for the last three years. "

 If Canada's economy is starting to percolate, Cramer thinks the profits at many Canada-based companies could soon percolate too.

 Following are 7 companies that Cramer thinks warrant attention, now.

 Shaw Communications: Based in Calgary, Shaw provides 3.3 million customers with cable TV, high-speed internet, phone and satellite service," Cramer said.
 And with a strong consumer, Cramer believes the company will likely experience an uptick in business.
 "Now, Shaw's stock got hit after it reported an earnings miss in late October, but the revenues were better than expected, and much of the weakness in earnings came from a host of one-time expenses.
 I think you've got a terrific entry point here, as the stock is now trading at an 8% discount to its U.S. based peers."